How to become a certified LGBT Business Enterprise

 What are the steps to LGBTBE certification?

-NGLCC certification is open to businesses that are at least 51% owned, operated, managed and controlled by an LGBT+ person or persons (who also conform to residency requirements).
+NGLCC certification is open to businesses that are at least 51% owned, operated, managed and controlled by an LGBTQ+ person or persons (who also conform to residency requirements).

 The process is relatively simple:

 - Visit my.nglcc.org to start the application and create a business profile.

 - Submit supporting documents establishing ownership and LGBTQ+ status qualifiers.